Pre-Pregnancy GP Visits: 6 Reasons to Plan With Your Doctor - Dr Natalie Fonda

 In fact, conceiving can be quite hard for many people.
 One in six couples has difficulty, according to Access Australia.

 For women, the likelihood of in utero fertilisation decreases as we age.
-The chance of a 30 year old conceiving each cycle is around 20%.
+There’s a 20% chance of a 30 year old returning a positive pregnancy test during each cycle.
 For a 40 year old, it drops to 5%.